hameleonka/simple-form-app/README.md

     export default useInput;`
  2 validation functions provided for name and email fields.
  Overall form validity is also checked to allow user form submission only if both inputs hold valid values.
+ After submission name and email are logged in the console.